“There is no emergency kit for marriage...

 At the February 2014 IITAP conference, relationship specialist, Julie Gottman stated that:

 “100% of betrayed partners experience symptoms of PTSD.”

+It's true.
 The betrayal a Partner experiences is nothing short of traumatic.
-The symptoms (partially listed above) are all indicative of a response to trauma, not of someone who struggles with co-dependency.
-As with any traumatic experience, when a Partner’s trauma is not appropriately addressed, the symptoms are very likely to worsen over time whether or not he/she stays in the relationship.
+The symptoms are all indicative of a response to trauma, not of someone who struggles with co-dependency.
+As with any traumatic experience, when a Partner’s experience is not appropriately addressed, the symptoms are very likely to worsen over time whether or not he/she stays in the relationship.
 Additionally, relationships often explode, end, break, or become irreparably wounded.
 Relationships can not always be repaired in the wake of sex addiction.
 But they cannot be repaired without first creating a space of empathy and acknowledgement of the traumatic Partner experience.

 Addicts have plenty of treatment options and support for their recovery, but it can be difficult for Partners of sex addicts to find real help.

 You didn’t choose to be betrayed.

 This is not your fault.
 You deserve to be heard and validated.
 You deserve to experience a deep repair from the traumatic effects of sexual addiction in your relationship.
 Let's do it together.